 Randy has had an on /off relationship with weeds recently and now he’s at it again.
 This time his attention has now gone to yet another weed called Lamb’s Quarters.
 This one’s not so pesky to your lawn and it tastes much better.
 Actually, it tastes almost exactly like spinach – particularly when cooked – and again, it has all kinds of nutritional value and… it’s free.

 They are very profuse in all gardens.
 The young leaves are great in salads as they taste like spinach.
 When they are more mature, the leaves are better steamed, in soups or in smoothies.

 Lamb’s quarters have a number of Vitamin B’s, Protein, Vitamin A, Vitamin C, and minerals including iron.

-Please share your wild food recipes with us; I look forward to trying them.
+Please share your cooking with wild plants recipes with us; I look forward to trying them.